Long Term Disability

 Davidson College, at no cost to employees, provides for long term disability (LTD) coverage in the event of an accident or illness that causes an employee to be out of work for longer than 6 months.
 This benefit pays 60% of the employee's salary while he/she is on LTD. Employment at Davidson College is terminated after 6 months when the STD benefit ends.

-- Eligible employees who elect this benefit are covered on the first of the month following 30 days of employment
+- Eligible employees are covered on the first of the month following 30 days of employment

 - A doctor must certify that the employee is totally unable to return to work.